Gamification of Learning – What, How And Why?

 What is Gamification?

-Gamification is basically the use of game design elements and techniques and game principles in non gaming spheres.
+Gamification is basically the use of game design elements and techniques and game principles in non-gaming spheres.
 Gamification is not a novel concept.
 It's been used to engage us since years.
 A very simple example of gamification in everyday life is a rewards credit card.
 Every time you spend on the credit card, the bank rewards you with points, which can be collected and redeemed later for gift vouchers, air miles, merchandise and more.
+Starbucks has also adopted a similar model where users are rewarded with loyalty points for each purchase until they accumulate enough to avail a free product.

 How Gamification Works

-Gamification works by tapping into human emotions, like happiness, excitement, intrigue, that drive positive experiences.
-Every time you do something pleasurable, your brain releases dopamine - the pleasure hormone - which triggers feelings of euphoria, bliss and increased motivation.
+Gamification works by tapping into human emotions, like happiness, excitement, and intrigue, that drive positive experiences.
+Every time you do something pleasurable, your brain releases dopamine—the pleasure hormone—which triggers feelings of euphoria, bliss and increased motivation.

 Leveling up or earning points in games makes our dopamine levels spike, which is why playing is so attractive and addictive; you want to keep on coming back for the dopamine rush.